 “The cocktail immediately spread in popularity at the city’s finest coffee houses, which was the term for drinking establishments during the mid-1800s.
 However, the cocktail is most strongly associated with the wildly popular Sazerac Coffee House located on Exchange Alley.
 In 1850, the owner Sewell Taylor institutionalized the drink at his coffee house by using only Sazerac de Forge et Fils brandy, which he imported and sold exclusively.
 The Sazerac cocktail received its name from this coffee house, where it was most often imbibed.”

-The cocktail developed throughout the years.
 In 1870-s cognac was substituted for whiskey that was more popular and easily available in USA.
-After absinthe was banned in 1912 it was also replaced by a locally-produced anise-flavored liqueur called Herbsaint.
+After absinthe was banned in 1912, it was also replaced by a locally-produced anise-flavored liqueur called Herbsaint.

 Where to try it: Sazerac Bar, the former Sazerac Coffee House that has changed several owners and locations, but now can be found in the Roosevelt Hotel.

-Other Food You Must Try In New Orleans…
+Other Foods You Must Eat In New Orleans

-Given that I only had 3 days in New Orleans, I think I did pretty well trying as much food as I could.
+Given that I only had 3 days in New Orleans, I think I did pretty well on the culinary front.
 But here are a few other iconic NOLA dishes I haven’t had a chance to try, but you definitely should!